Operators in the Estonian Market

 There are no recent or upcoming changes.

 For gambling operators that have no activity licence or operating permit in Estonia, the Estonian Tax and Customs Board implements measures to restrict gaming.
 There is a list of domain names for blocked illegal remote gambling servers (HAMPI).
-As there are over 1600 sites listed and the list is constantly updated.
+There are over 1,600 sites listed and the list is constantly updated.

 HAMPI contains a list of persons that have self-restricted their playing of games.
 The purpose of maintaining the list is to provide persons with an opportunity to limit their gambling in order to mitigate the potential negative social and economic consequences of gambling to the persons themselves and to society.
-A person may choose which type of game he or she is going to restrict.
-It is not possible to file a request for setting restrictions for others; for example, a family member or a friend.
+A person may choose which type of game they are going to restrict.
+It is not possible to file a request for setting restrictions for others: for example, a family member or a friend.
 It is possible to set restrictions on games of chance (land-based and online), toto and classical lotteries.
 The restrictions do not apply to instant lottery (ie, scratch lottery tickets).
 The holder of the list of persons with restrictions on gambling is the Estonian Tax and Customs Board.

 The gambling operator must ensure that a clear warning is presented to the player regarding the addictive nature of gambling and that a reference is made to the contact details of organisations that assist gambling addicts.

-The player must be constantly shown clear information about how long he or she has been playing and must be able to see the details of his or her bets and winnings.
+The player must be constantly shown clear information about how long they have been playing and must be able to see the details of their bets and winnings.

 In addition to HAMPI (see 7.1 RG Requirements), the gaming operators may also propose precautionary measures.
 Some of the key management tools used by the gambling operators are as follows:

-The supervisory authority in this respect is the Financial Intelligence Unit of the Estonian Police and Border Guard Board.
-As from 2021, this unit will be allocated to the Ministry of Finance.
+The supervisory authority in this respect is the Financial Intelligence Unit, which is a governmental authority under the Ministry of Finance.
 There are no guidelines issued specifically for the gambling sector.

 In addition to the general rules, a gambling operator is required to apply due diligence measures at least upon the payment of winnings, the making of a bet or on both occasions where the sum given or receivable by the customer is at least EUR2,000.